pollypeppers/linked-blog-starter-md/Metrics for my 20th Year (Autumn or Q1).md

 	1. Brush at Night: Did you brush your teeth at least 2 minutes at night?
 	2. Brush at Morning: Did you brush your teeth at least 2 minutes in the morning?
 	3. Did you floss at night for at least 2 minutes?
-6. Nutrition: (Goal: Eat 3 balanced meals daily.)
+6. Nutrition: (GOALl: Eat 3 balanced meals daily.)
 	1. Breakfast:
 		1. Did you eat breakfast?
 		2. Did you eat it no more than 2 hours after waking today?